|

 in scenic design but soon found herself working as a counselor.
 In 1942 she

-joined the Wrens and in March 1943 she was promoted to 1st
+joined the WRENS and in March 1943 she was promoted to 1st

 Officer.
 Two months later in June 1943 she